Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Method Details

 \subsection{Refinement Suggestion Generation}

-During each refinement iteration, once a dimension for improvement is selected, we leverage the LLM to generate pertinent refinement suggestions.
-We employ few-shot learning, using alphas from the effective alpha repository as exemplars.
-We tailor the exemplar selection strategy for each evaluation dimension:
+During each refinement iteration, once a target dimension for improvement is selected as per Equation~\ref{eq:refinement_sampling_criterion}, we leverage the LLM to generate targeted refinement suggestions.
+We employ few-shot learning, using alphas from the effective alpha repository $\mathcal{F}_{zoo}$ as exemplars.
+The exemplar selection strategy is tailored for each evaluation dimension to provide the most relevant guidance:

-\paragraph{Effectiveness and Stability} To select diverse yet potent exemplars, we first filter the effective alpha repository, retaining only alphas whose correlation with the current alpha falls outside the top $\eta$\% (e.g., $\eta=50$).
-From this filtered subset, we select the top $k$ alphas (e.g., $k=3$) exhibiting the highest scores in Effectiveness or Stability as few-shot exemplars.
-This two-stage process ensures diversity by preventing highly similar alphas from dominating the exemplar set.
+\paragraph{Effectiveness and Stability} To select diverse yet potent exemplars, we first filter the effective alpha repository by removing alphas with the highest correlation to the current alpha (top $\eta$\%, where $\eta=50$ in our experiments).
+This creates a candidate pool of more structurally distinct exemplars.
+From this filtered subset, we select the top-$k$ alphas (e.g., $k=3$) exhibiting the highest scores in Effectiveness or Stability to serve as few-shot examples.
+This two-stage process ensures diversity by preventing highly similar alphas from dominating the exemplar set and encouraging more innovative refinements.

-\paragraph{Diversity} To encourage the exploration of novel alpha structures, we select the top $k$ alphas from the effective alpha repository that exhibit the lowest correlation with the current alpha as few-shot exemplars.
+\paragraph{Diversity} To encourage the exploration of novel alpha structures, we select the top-$k$ alphas from the effective alpha repository $\mathcal{F}_{zoo}$ that exhibit the lowest correlation with the current alpha as few-shot exemplars.

-\paragraph{Turnover and Overfitting Risk} For these dimensions, we adopt a zero-shot approach, directly prompting the LLM to generate refinement suggestions without explicit exemplars.
+\paragraph{Turnover and Overfitting Risk} For these dimensions, we adopt a zero-shot approach, directly prompting the LLM to generate refinement suggestions without explicit exemplars, relying on the model's intrinsic understanding of these concepts.

-Following the generation of refinement suggestions, the LLM produces a revised alpha formula based on these suggestions.
-We then perform a syntax validation on the generated formula.
-If the formula is syntactically incorrect, the LLM is prompted to correct it iteratively until it passes validation.
+Following the generation of a textual suggestion, the LLM produces a revised alpha formula.
+We then perform a syntax validation on this formula.
+If it is syntactically incorrect, the LLM receives the error as feedback and is prompted to correct it iteratively until the formula passes validation.